philtrachtenberg3/clutch-baseball/README.md

 ## 🔍 Features

+Right now it's just an input for the batter and year, and it returns a .png of the pitches they saw that year.

 (ChatGPT):
 - Pulls Statcast pitch-by-pitch data using `pybaseball`
 - Filters for high-leverage clutch scenarios (e.g. RISP, 2 outs, late innings)